Esoterical/voron_canbus/toolhead_flashing/common_hardware/BigTreeTech MMB CAN V1.0/README.md

 ---
 layout: default
-title: BigTreeTech MMB CAN V1.0
+title: BigTreeTech MMB CAN
 parent: Common Toolhead Hardware
 grand_parent: Toolhead Flashing
 ---

+The following settings are valid for the MMB v1.0, v1.1, and v2.0

 # 120 ohm Termination Resistor